 Maribel was educated in Guatemala and received training as a bilingual secretary at the National Secretarial School in Guatemala.
 In 1983, Maribel, a Roman Catholic, began to minister in her neighborhood with a congregation of Italian nuns.
 Together they discerned her gifts for ministry and her commitment to her community.
 She was trained as a lay pastoral agent and worked with base ecclesial communities.
 In 1987, Maribel began working at Centro de Estudios, Publicaciones y Servicios de Evangelización (CEPSE), an educational resource center for base communities.
 In 1989, Maribel and Dennis were married and Maribel was appointed as a mission co-worker of the Presbyterian Church.
 In 2004, Maribel began to be mentored in holistic therapies designed to help people manage stress and seek wholeness by Karen Woehler, a PC(USA) commissioned lay pastor and retired nurse from Minnesota.

-The Smith family are members of the San Juan Apóstol Evangelical Church in Guatemala City, where Dennis was ordained to the office of elder and Maribel to the office of deacon.
+The Smiths are members of the San Juan Apóstol Evangelical Church in Guatemala City, where Dennis was ordained to the office of elder and Maribel to the office of deacon.
 They currently attend St. Savior Anglican Church in Buenos Aires.
 Dennis and Maribel have two sons, Lucas and Benjamin.

 Dennis – November 1